 - Vehicles with a gross vehicle weight of 3500kg or above are not permitted.

 - No vehicles with Luton, flatbed or tipper bodies.

 - Trailers must be single axle and no more than 1.8 metres (6 feet) in length, not including the tow bar.

 - Pedestrian access via dedicated entrance.
 There is no parking outside or near the site for oversize vehicles.
 It is therefore not permitted to park oversize vehicles outside or near the site and bring waste into the site on foot.

-- Only 6 small bags (roughly 25kg each) of soil or hardcore will be accepted per month, per household.
+- Only 6 small bags (roughly 25kg each) of soil or hardcore will be accepted per calendar month, per household.

 - Small amounts of household chemicals will be accepted in sealed and clearly labelled containers.

 - Soil conditioner, made from green garden waste collected at the household waste recycling sites and from the kerbside collection schemes, is available to buy at the site.